 During the audit interviews shall be carried out at both management level and operator level.

-The auditor shall audit the operation using the specific criteria on all the subjects in the International Good Manufacturing Practice Standard for Corrugated & Solid Board.
+The auditor shall audit the operation, checking every criteria mentioned in the International Good Manufacturing Practice Standard for Corrugated Board.

-In accordance with EN 45011, the auditor can only give a preliminary judgement on the status of the company.
-After the receipt of the corrective action plan from the auditee, a final judgement can be made, a formal audit report issued and when appropriate a certificate awarded.
-(See also Section 6 for an explanation of the level determination).
+In accordance with EN/ISO 17065:2013 and EN/ISO 17021:2015, the auditor can only give a preliminary judgement on the status of the company.
+After the receipt of the corrective action plan from the auditee, a final judgement can be made, a formal audit report issued and when appropriate, a certificate awarded.
+(See Section 6 for an explanation of the level determination).

-6. LEVEL DETERMINATION
+6. Level Determination

-In order to determine whether the requirements of a clause in the International Good Manufacturing Practice Standard for Corrugated & Solid Board has been met, the auditor shall check every item in the standard.
+In order to determine whether the requirements of a clause in the International Good Manufacturing Practice Standard for Corrugated has been met, the auditor shall check every criteria in the standard.
 The auditor shall rank his findings as follows:

-- A: In full compliance with the criterion in the standard - B: Only partly in compliance with the criterion in the standard - $\ensuremath{\mathbb{C}}$ : Not in compliance with the criterion in the standard.
+- A: In full compliance with the criterion in the standard - B: Only partly in compliance with the criterion in the standard - C: Not in compliance with the criterion in the standard.

-The auditor shall provide reasons for raising all B and C nonconformities in the audit report.
+The auditor shall write down his motivation for raising all B and C non-conformities in the audit report.

-How to interpret minor's and majors.
+How to interpret minors and majors